wshackle/aprs-framework/README.md

 that are built into the application are in internal resource directories.
 Changes here will not be preserved over a restart without recompiling the application.

+One could have multiple databases setup to connect to.
+Each can be associated with a different text file.
+Near the bottom of the page on can specify the text file to save or load from for easy switching.